wn9237/rest_spec/readme.md

 1. Do not push changes under /officedev account directly.
 2. Do not push changes to master directly.

+### AppVeyor errors:

+When you submit PR, you may get validation errors.
+Some of known issues with the templates files are:

+* Many APIs return string/boolean values (scalars).
+Looks like the scaler return types are not supported in markdown scanner tool yet.
+Ignore errors that say `Unable to locate a definition for resource type: <type such as string or boolean>` for the time being.
+* The casing of object types are case-sensitive. `"@odata.type": "microsoft.graph.audiotrack"` and `"@odata.type": "microsoft.graph.audioTrack"` are treated differently.
+If you find resource not found errors, check the casing of the @odata.type in the resource file to make sure the casing is right (should be camel case).

+There may be others...
+Go through each of the error and fix them prior to proceeding.
+Any PR with errors can't be merged.

 ## TOC (Table of Content on graph.microwsoft.io website)
 Contact us if you need updates to update TOC changes.

+## ADVANCED: Run Markdown Scanner tool if you edit/add code or samples.

+If you make a LOT of changes, it is worth considering running markdown scanner locally to avoid having to understand issues through the Github PR. the tool [markdown scanner](https://github.com/OneDrive/markdown-scanner) can be downloaded and setup locally.

+If you face any issues in running the tool, let us know.

+### to run the scanner

+C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild MarkdownScanner.sln

+\markdown-scanner\ApiDocs.Console\bin\Debug>apidocs check-docs --path ..\..\rest_spec\markdowns

 ## Questions or concerns